 SOME OF THE COMPONENTS USED IN THIS PRODUCT ARE SUSCEPTIBLE TO DAMAGE BY STATIC DISCHARGE.
 REFER TO THE SAFETY CONSIDERATIONS INFORMATION AT THE FRONT OF THIS MANUAL BEFORE HANDLING THE CARD OR REMOVING OR REPLACING COMPONENTS.

-The EPROMs are installed in sockets provided on the MUX card as shown in figure 2-1.
-Ensure that they are installed properly, and that they have not been damaged or loosened from their sockets during shipping.
+The EPROMs are installed in sockets on the MUX card as shown in Figure 2-1.
+Be sure that they are installed properly, and that they have not been either damaged or loosened from their sockets during shipping.